MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ## Q. How much does this service cost?
 Is there a free tier?

 IntelliCode will always have a substantive free tier.
-During the free preview, we are evaluating capabilities that may be charged for once we exit preview
+During the free preview, we're evaluating capabilities that may be charged for once we exit preview.

 ## Q. What else is coming?
 What's the roadmap?
 What can I expect?